Relintai/terraman/README.md

 The 2 base classes:

-VoxelWorld: Basic world, does not do anything until you implemnent the required virtual methods!\
+TerraWorld: Basic world, does not do anything until you implemnent the required virtual methods!\
-VoxelWorldDefault: This adds threading, and LoD storage support to VoxelWorld.
+TerraWorldDefault: This adds threading, and LoD storage support to TerraWorld.
 Will not create meshes for you!

-### VoxelWorldBlocky
+### TerraWorldBlocky

 The most basic world.
 It is the Minecraft-style world.

-### VoxelWorldMarchingCubes
+### TerraWorldMarchingCubes

-A marching cubes based Voxel World.
+A marching cubes based Terra World.
 Actually it uses a modified version of the Transvoxel tables.
 It is UV mapped.

-### VoxelWorldCubic
+### TerraWorldCubic

 This is my own meshing algorithm, it's basicly a Minecraft style mesher that can take isolevel into account.

 ### Level generation

-Assign a VoxelManLevelGenerator to the `World`'s `Level Generator` property.
+Assign a TerraManLevelGenerator to the `World`'s `Level Generator` property.

-You can write your own algorithm by implementing the ``` void _generate_chunk(chunk: VoxelChunk) virtual ``` method.
+You can write your own algorithm by implementing the ``` void _generate_chunk(chunk: TerraChunk) virtual ``` method.

-`VoxelManLevelGeneratorFlat` is also available, it will generate a floor for you, if you use it.
+`TerraManLevelGeneratorFlat` is also available, it will generate a floor for you, if you use it.

-## VoxelJobs
+## TerraJobs

 Producing just a terrarin mesh for a chunk is not that hard by itself.
 However when you start adding layers/features like lod generation, collision meshes (especially since manipulating the physics server is not threadsafe), vertex volumetric lights, props, snapping props, props with vertex lights, etc chunk mesh generation can quicly become a serious mess.

-VoxelJobs are meant to solve the issue with this complexity.
+TerraJobs are meant to solve the issue with this complexity.

 They also provide a way to easily modularize mesh generation.

-### VoxelJob
+### TerraJob

 Base class for jobs.